 Any child less than six years of age and weighing less than 60 pounds must ride in a federally-approved child restraint system.
 Failure to restrain children under age six and weighing less than 60 pounds may result in fines, community service and/or the suspension of your driver’s license.

-Even though, by law, children can graduate to a seat belt system at age seven if they weigh more than 60 pounds, federal guidelines and research advise that your child should be at least 4-feet, 9-inches tall to wear a seat belt.
-If the shoulder belt does not fit easily over the chest and “rides up” on your child’s neck, they need a “belt-positioning” booster seat.
+Children can graduate to a seat belt system at age seven if they weigh more than 60 pounds.
+Federal guidelines and research advise that your child should be at least 4’9″ tall to wear a seat belt.
+If the shoulder belt does not fit easily over the chest and “rides up” on your child’s neck, they need a belt-positioning booster seat.

 - Keep children in the back seat until at least age 12.

 - Never use a lap belt on a child sitting in a booster seat designed for shoulder belts.